Welcome to Year 8

 “To learn and to care.”

 Having settled into life at secondary school during Year 7, the focus for this academic year is on developing maturity and independence in students’ learning.
 The positive routines that were developed in Year 7 must now be embedded, allowing students to increase their capacity for learning.
-All students in Year 8 are seen as young adults, capable of making the right decisions.
+All students in Year 8 are seen as young adults and therefore capable of making the right decisions.

-Students will be supported in their learning by a form tutor, who has an overview of their learning and who will be a daily contact providing support and assistance.
-The Achievement Team Leader, Mr N Andrews, is responsible for the learning and achievement of the year group.
-He will be supported by staff from the SEN department and particularly Mrs J Rogers in her capacity as Year 8 Care Team.
+Students will be supported in their learning by a form tutor, who has an overview of their learning and they will be a daily contact providing support and assistance.
+The Achievement Team Leader, Mr Rahman, is responsible for the learning and achievement of the year group.
+He will be supported by Miss Branton and Mrs Young as Year 8 Care Team.

 As you would expect, we insist on high standards of work and behaviour at all times.
 Every student must follow the school Code of Conduct and be in the right place, at the right time, doing the right thing.
 Letters, certificates and prizes are awarded for outstanding work, and we are keen to recognise good working habits.
-Equally sanctions are used when students do not give of their best, and fail to do the right thing.
+Equally sanctions are used when students do not try their best or fail to follow the school rules.
 We are very clear that students must take responsibility for their actions at all times.

-Students are encouraged to play an active role in the wider life of the school and each tutor group sends representatives to the regular Year 8 Student Council meetings ensuring that student voice is heard.
+Students are encouraged to play an active role in the wider life of the school and each tutor group has multiple student roles to develop young leaders.
+These include being representatives of the regular Year 8 Student Council meetings ensuring that the student voice is heard.

 We place a significant emphasis on reading, and as such insist that all students have a reading book with them every day.
 We read together regularly in afternoon registration, specifically on Thursdays, when we take part in Whole School Reading.
-Improving reading skills, and developing a wider vocabulary, is an essential part of students’ learning and of our curriculum.
+Improving reading skills, and developing a wider vocabulary, is an essential part of students’ learning and of our school curriculum.
+In addition to reading, Year 8 will also be given a ‘Knowledge Organiser’.
+This booklet will be filled with subject specific vocabulary and terms for students to revise and support their study.

 Students will have the opportunity to work on their understanding of personal, social, cultural and health issues on a regular basis within their tutor group.
 This will further develop their understanding of the world around them, and add to their growing maturity as responsible young people.